 Primarily in the areas of public international law, public law, jurisprudence and

 Awarded Federal Government Carrick Teaching Prize for Constitutional Law (jointly with two colleagues – Professor Elizabeth Handsley and Dr Chris Reynolds), 2007

 Nominated and received “Golden Key” award through student nomination, Flinders University 2007

 Internationalisation & International Student Support, Adelaide Law School

-I teach and research in Public International Law and Australian Constitutional Law, as stated; my main interest being exploring the question of how these areas can be accessed by and open to all.
+I teach and research in Public International Law as stated; my main interest being exploring the question of how these areas can be accessed by and open to all.

 Robert McCorquodale & Rebecca La Forgia, “Taking off the Blindfolds: Torture by Non-State Actors”; reprinted in ‘International Law beyond the State: Essays on Sovereignty, Non-State Actors and Human Rights’ by Robert McCorquodale, 2011.